 Good credit is an important aspect of many of life’s major decisions; it is required to obtain loans, keep low interest rates on your credit cards and purchase a home or a car.
 It can also help you save money on insurance, utilities and even cell phone services.
 But establishing and maintaining a good line of credit is not always easy and it is important to understand what it takes to build strong credit.

 As you begin to build credit, consider these useful tips:

-- Watch your Credit Report: Keeping an eye on your credit score is important.
+- Watch Your Credit Report.
+Keeping an eye on your credit score is important.
 Identity theft, credit card fraud and other scams can all lead to inaccurate information on your credit report; periodically checking your score will help detect these mistakes and keep your score high.
-You can get a free report once every 12 months from each of the three nationwide consumer credit reporting companies.
+You can get a free report once every 12 months from each of the three nationwide consumer credit reporting companies (to help consumers during the pandemic, you can request a free weekly online credit report through April 2021).
 Request it at www.AnnualCreditReport.com.

 As always, a CERTIFIED FINANCIAL PLANNER™ professional can help you develop a plan to build or establish good credit that fits your needs.
 He or she will be able to help you consider different options for establishing credit and any associated risks.